robtweed/qewd/up/docs/InteractiveApps.md

 ### Accessing the User's QEWD Session

-YOu can use the QEWD Session to save and retrieve user-specific information that you want to exist for the duration of the user's session.
+You can use the QEWD Session to save and retrieve user-specific information that you want to exist for the duration of the user's session.

 A user's session starts when they load your applications's client-side resources into their browser and your code invoked the *ewd-client's start()* method.